avduarte333/RECAP/README.md

 # RECAP 🔁

-This is the official repository for the paper RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline.
+This is the official repository for the paper RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline.<br>
+Blog and Demo coming soon!

 ## Overview